rollbar/docs/onboarding/android.md

 Rollbar.reportMessage("A test message", "debug"); // default level is "info"
 ```

-For additional configuration information, see the documentation for the <a href="https://github.com/rollbar/rollbar-android " target="_blank" rel="noopener">rollbar-android</a> notifier.
+For additional configuration information, see the documentation for the <a href="https://github.com/rollbar/rollbar-android " target="_blank" rel="noopener">rollbar-android</a> SDK.